-So why are you called Lazy Susan we hear you cry and what's a Lazy Susan anyway?
+So why are you called Lazy Susan Garden Furniture we hear you cry and what's a Lazy Susan anyway?

-"A rotating tray, generally circular, which is placed on the top center of a table in order to assist in moving food around to all the diners on all sides of the table."
+"A rotating tray, generally circular, which is placed on the top centre of a table in order to assist in moving food around to all the diners on all sides of the table."

-The advert itself described the Lazy Susan as a mahogany model, 16" in diameter, that revolves on ball bearings.
-And it was described as...
+The advert itself described the Lazy Susan as a mahogany model, 16" in diameter, that revolves around ball bearings.
+It was described as:

 "An impossibly low wage for a good servant and the cleverest waitress in the world."

 Today, many people tend to think of the Lazy Susan as a kitschy relic from the 1950s/60s, but its pedigree is much more distinguished than that.
 Historians have traced the concept back as far as 18th century England when it was more commonly known as the dumbwaiter.

 And a few years back, an antique mahogany Lazy Susan (or dumbwaiter as it would have been known in its day) - 16" in diameter, dating from circa 1780 - sold at Christie’s auction house in London for over £3,000.